open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 may support point type criterion (e.g. allow the users to select Instruments based on whether the underlying number is integral or rational).
 Users can provide these additional criteria the SDK accepts, but it is up to their descretion.
-Therefore, the instrument selection criteria parameter can to be structured to accept the criteria, but MUST NOT obligate a user to provide them.
+Therefore, the instrument selection criteria can be structured to accept the criteria, but MUST NOT obligate a user to provide them.

 #### Stream configuration